 Chrysalis Arts has an outstanding track record in supporting the development of artists’ talent in rural areas and in promoting innovation in rural arts practice.
 Chrysalis has also been involved in exploring and promoting the role of the visual arts within climate change and environmental sustainability for over ten years and is a designated Arts Council England lead organisation in Environmental Sustainability.

-We are launching a new, two-year programme for Artists & Makers to support two areas of professional development:
+We have launched a new, two-year programme for Artists & Makers to support two areas of professional development:

 – the development of emerging talent in early career artists